zuiko21/minimOS/hard/roñavid.md

 of them *active*.
-The lower resolution compared to the industry-standard VGA allows for **wider front and back porchs**, thus these coarse *positions* still render a **properly sized and centered *HSync* pulse**, as all timings become multiples of the 1.3 uS *quantum*.
+The lower resolution compared to the industry-standard VGA allows for **wider front and back porchs**, thus these coarse *positions* still render a **properly sized and centered *HSync* pulse**, as all timings become multiples of the 1.3 uS *quantum*. *The alternative resolutions have 16 active positions*.

 Between frames, a total of **77 lines** must be generated for blanking and *VSync*, adding 1848 *positions*.
 Including **448 active lines** of 24 positions, the grand total is **12600 positions**, well within the 27128 capacity.
-The 14-bit counter (several **cascading 74HC161**s, as they **must** be synchronous) will be reset upon reaching 12600, detected via a multi-input NAND gate.
+The 14-bit counter (several **cascading 74HC161**s, as they **must** be synchronous) will be reset upon reaching 12600, detected via a multi-input NAND gate. *Alternate resolutions have 480 active lines and 45 blank lines*.

 ## Video signal generation